-Per the BSL2 standard microbiological practices described in the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL, 5th edition), “Plastic ware should be substituted for glassware whenever possible”.
+Per the standard microbiological practices described in the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL, 6th edition), "Plasticware is substituted for glassware whenever possible" at all containment levels.
 The concern is that glass can break and become a sharp.
 If the glass is contaminated with any hazardous materials, this not only poses an injury risk, but also an exposure risk.
-Between January 2016 and August 2016, the Institutional Biosafety Committee (IBC) reviewed four injuries involving broken glass Pasteur pipettes that resulted in an exposure or potential exposure of personnel to biohazardous materials and/or recombinant/synthetic nucleic acids.
-Three of these incidents were determined to be reportable to the NIH Office of Science Policy.
-The policy described below was developed to address this risk.

-Glass Pasteur pipettes must be eliminated from all BSL2, BSL2+ and BSL3 laboratories, unless the use of these pipettes is scientifically justified.
-The use of glass pipettes at >BSL2 containment, along with the scientific justification for their use, must be documented as a deviation request in the Operational Risks section of the Principal Investigator’s Biological Use Authorization (BUA).
-The IBC will review each deviation request to determine if the scientific justification provided is adequate to grant an exception to this policy.
+Glass pipettes may not be used in BSL2, BSL2+ and BSL3 laboratories, unless the use of these pipettes is scientifically justified.
+In the event a PI needs to use glass pipettes at BSL2 or higher containment, the PI must submit a deviation request* to the IBC.
+The use of glass pipettes at ≥BSL2 containment, along with the scientific justification for their use, must be documented as a deviation request in the Operations and Procedures section of the Principal Investigator’s Biological Use Authorization (BUA).
+The IBC will review each deviation request to determine if the scientific justification provided is adequate, if suitable substitutions are unavailable, and whether an exception to the policy can be granted.

 To facilitate selection of appropriate substitutes, including, but not limited to plastic aspirator pipettes or plastic Pasteur pipettes, researchers may consult with EH&S Biosafety (email@example.com).

 *An example of a commonly approved deviation request is the use of glass pipettes for electrophysiology experiments.

 Approved 4/20/17; Revised 6/15/23